-I admit that I enjoy all of the above, and truly believe that rewarding myself for a job well-done can help create a habit of continuing to excel, I still maintain that it's crucial to spend intentionally, and to have a plan to make sure that you put yourself first.
+I admit that I enjoy all of the above and truly believe that rewarding myself for a job well-done can help create a habit of continuing to excel.
+But, I still maintain that it's crucial to spend intentionally and to have a plan to make sure that you put yourself first.

-Paying off bad debt
+Use your bonus to pay off bad debt

 “A man in debt is so far a slave.” - Ralph Waldo Emerson

 To start, you should use a portion of your bonus to get rid of any lingering credit card debt that you might have.
 Even credit card debt can stack up and seriously hurt your financial health.
-With many credit cards charging upwards of 15% in interest, it makes sense to get rid of any balances as quick as you can.
+With many credit cards charging upwards of 15% in interest, it makes sense to get rid of any balances as quickly as you can.

-Stock up your emergency fund
+Use your bonus to stock up your emergency fund

-Put money towards your big life goals
+Put your bonus towards your big life goals

 If you still have more money to allocate, why not craft a plan and chase the other goals you’ve had in mind?
-Whether that’s saving for a downpayment towards a house or flat, or perhaps you always dreamed of starting your own business, these goals take significant amounts of money.
-This is a great time to create an action plan to figure out how to achieve them, starting with a little extra cash to give you that initial push.
+Whether saving for a downpayment towards an apartment or starting your own business, these goals take significant amounts of money.
+This is a great time to create an action plan to achieve them, starting with a little extra cash to give you that initial push.

-Treat yourself and have fun
+Use your bonus to treat yourself and have fun

 Go and take a small portion (10-20%), and spend it on whatever you like.
-For some, it might be a new handbag, and for others, it might be the joy of giving back to the community, or taking a weekend trip.
+For some, it might be a new handbag, and for others, it might be the joy of giving back to the community or taking a weekend trip.

 Whatever you fancy, treat yourself and others so that working hard for that next bonus is always a fun and rewarding journey.